markkyn/Testes_Software_Mutates_2024_Santos_Marcos/README.md

 # Eternity

+A scientific calculator developed in python that offers a web-based user interface implemented using [Flask](https://flask.palletsprojects.com/en/2.2.x/).

 ## Instructions for running the unit tests

 In order to run the unit tests you will need to install pytest.